Rahul-IIT-B/SynaptiRL/README.md

 - **SNN Fundamentals:**

-  - How SNNs process information using spikes and membrane potentials.
+  - How SNNs process spikes and membrane potentials.
-  - The role of surrogate gradients in training SNNs with backpropagation.
+  - Surrogate gradients for training SNNs.

 - **STDP (Spike-Timing Dependent Plasticity):**

-  - Biological motivation and mathematical formulation of STDP.
+  - Biological motivation and mathematical formulation.
-  - How STDP can be used to update synaptic weights based on spike timing.
+  - Reward-modulated STDP and its integration with RL.

 - **Q-learning & RL Algorithms:**

-  - The Q-learning update rule and its implementation from scratch.
-  - Exploration strategies (epsilon-greedy, softmax) and their impact on learning.
-  - The importance of reward shaping, episode length, and diagnostics in RL.

-- **Integrating SNNs with RL:**

-  - How to represent Q-values as synaptic weights in an SNN.
-  - Combining STDP updates with temporal-difference (TD) learning for more biologically plausible RL agents.
+  - Tabular Q-learning, epsilon-greedy exploration, and reward shaping.
+  - Policy gradient methods (REINFORCE).

+- **Meta-Learning:**

+  - MAML algorithm for fast adaptation to new tasks.
+  - Few-shot learning and task sampling.

 - **Debugging & Optimization:**
-  - Diagnosed and resolved environment and dependency issues (e.g., PyTorch Inductor, MSVC on Windows).
+  - Diagnosed environment and dependency issues (e.g., PyTorch Inductor, MSVC on Windows).
-  - Used logging and progress tracking to debug and optimize training loops.
+  - Used logging and progress tracking to optimize training.

 ---